PavanRangani/docs/docs/prd/tasks/tasks.md

 ## Delete task (One time or Recurring)

 - Tasks whose status is `Done`  can't be deleted.
 Task in any other status can be deleted any time.
 - When any task is deleted, system sends in-app notification to associated users.
+- When any families is marked as Archived,
+  - Its open task will remain as it is.
+But the upcoming task will be deleted.
+  - Its recurring task trigger will be deleted.
+  - Already created Systematic task will remain as it is but new systematic tasks won’t be created

 #### Recurring tasks